Have we finally found the fountain of youth?

 The higher the percentage of cocoa solids, the more antioxidants contained in the chocolate, and the less sugar it contains.
 Some people don’t like the really dark chocolate with a high percentage of cocoa solids, because it can take bitter not sweet (due to the lower amount of sugar), but if you try hard enough, you will find a dark chocolate that you like!

 High blood pressure, stroke and stress

-There are lots of studies that demonstrate that chocolate can be really
+There are lots of studies that demonstrate that chocolate can be really good for your health.

-that your heart will be happier and healthier and you might even not catch as many colds!
+So if you eat a moderate amount of dark chocolate regularly, it seems that your heart will be happier and healthier and you might even not catch as many colds!

 Dark chocolate reduces cholesterol